 A Beginner’s Guide to Computer Telephony Integration (CTI)

-Many companies struggle to maintain robust communication even though they need to ensure constant, uninterrupted interaction with customers.
+Many companies struggle to maintain robust communication, even though they must ensure constant, uninterrupted customer interaction.
 Enter computer telephony integration (CTI) support.

-CTI support is an ideal solution for achieving a seamless business interaction.
+CTI support is an ideal solution for achieving seamless business interaction.
 Why?
-Most customers prefer phones as their channels of communication.
+Most customers prefer phones as their primary means of communication.
 Also, front-office employees significantly benefit from integrating computers and telephones.

 But when choosing a CTI solution for your business, you must be highly thoughtful in your decision-making.